 South Wales has an oceanic climate and experiences low pressure weather systems moving eastwards from the Atlantic with the polar jet stream.
-It is also characterised by mountainous terrain.
-Rivers drain radially from the Brecon Beacons to the coast via main rivers.
+It is also characterised by mountainous terrain and rivers drain radially from the Brecon Beacons to the coast via main rivers.

 Orographic uplift rainfall occurs when air is forced from a low elevation to a higher elevation as it moves across rising terrain.
 The combination of weather systems arriving from the Atlantic and the orographic lift over the extensive mountainous ranges in South Wales leads to notable storm events.
-The Met office document Wales: Climate, Updated 10 October 2016 reported that most parts of Wales experiences daily totals greater than or equal to 50mm at least once every 2 years.